CiscoDevNet/terraform-provider-aci/website/docs/r/l4_l7_devices.html.markdown

 ## Argument Reference ##

 * `tenant_dn` - (Required) Distinguished name of the parent Tenant object.
-* `name` - (Required) Name of the object L4-L7 Devices.
+* `name` - (Required) Name of the L4-L7 Device.
-* `annotation` - (Optional) Annotation of the object L4-L7 Devices.
+* `annotation` - (Optional) Annotation of the L4-L7 Device object.
-* `active` - (Optional) Active mode.
+* `active` - (Optional) Enables L4-L7 device cluster to operate in active/active mode.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
 * `context_aware` - (Optional) Determines if the L4-L7 device cluster supports multiple contexts (VRFs).
 Allowed values are "multi-Context", "single-Context", and default value is "single-Context".
 Type: String.
 * `device_type` - (Optional) Device Type.
 Allowed values are "CLOUD", "PHYSICAL", "VIRTUAL", and default value is "PHYSICAL".
 Type: String.
 * `function_type` - (Optional) Function Type of the L4-L7 device cluster.
 Allowed values are "GoThrough", "GoTo", "L1", "L2", "None", and default value is "GoTo".
 Type: String.
 * `is_copy` - (Optional) Sets device as a copy.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `mode` - (Optional) Specifies if the device is legacy (classical VLAN/VXLAN) or supports service tag switching (STS).
-Allowed value is "legacy-Mode", and default value is "legacy-Mode".
-Type: String.
-* `promiscuous_mode` - (Optional) Promiscuous Mode supports port groups in an external VMM controller, such as a Vcenter.
-This needs to be turned on only for service devices in the cloud, not for Enterprise AVE service deployments.
+* `promiscuous_mode` - (Optional) Enabling Promiscuous Mode supports all the traffic in a port group to reach a VM attached to a promiscuous port.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `service_type` - (Optional) Service Type.
+* `service_type` - (Optional) The type of service the L4-L7 device performs.
 Allowed values are "ADC", "COPY", "FW", "NATIVELB", "OTHERS", and default value is "OTHERS".
 Type: String.
-* `trunking` - (Optional) Sets trunking port group for virtual devices.
+* `trunking` - (Optional) Configures the device port group for trunking of virtual devices.
 Allowed values are "no", "yes", and default value is "no".
 Type: String.
-* `relation_vns_rs_al_dev_to_dom_p` - (Optional) Represents a relation from L4-L7 Device to a Vmm Domain Profile (class vmmDomP).
+* `relation_vns_rs_al_dev_to_dom_p` - (Optional) Represents a relation from L4-L7 Device to a VMM Domain Profile (class vmmDomP).
 Type: Block.
-  * `domain_dn` - (Required) Distinguished name of the target.
+  * `domain_dn` - (Required) Distinguished name of the VMM Domain in which the VM is deployed.
 Type: String.
-  * `switching_mode` - (Optional) Switching mode.
+  * `switching_mode` - (Optional) Port group switching mode.
 Allowed values are "native", "AVE", and default value is "native".
 The value "AVE" is not supported with non-AVE VMM Domain.
 Type: String.
 * `relation_vns_rs_al_dev_to_phys_dom_p` - (Optional) Represents a relation from L4-L7 Device to a Physical Domain Profile (class physDomP).
 Type: String.

 ## Importing ##

-An existing L4-L7Devices can be [imported][docs-import] into this resource via its Dn, via the following command:
+An existing L4-L7 Device can be [imported][docs-import] into this resource via its Dn, via the following command:
 [docs-import]: https://www.terraform.io/docs/import/index.html

 ```
-terraform import aci_l4-l7_devices.example <Dn>
+terraform import aci_l4-l7_device.example <Dn>
 ```